 4. Observe which parts float and which ones sink.

 Where your kids surprised at the results?
 My son was!
 He thought because the whole apple floated, all parts of the apple should float.
-He recorded his predictions in the free worksheet and was shocked that he only got 3 out of 5 right!
+He recorded his predictions on the free worksheet and was shocked that he only got 3 out of 5 right!

 I took this opportunity to explain to him that things may be more complicated than they seem.
 For example, a pebble would sink in water, while an empty bottle of water would float.
 But if you put the pebble in the bottle, then both would float as long as the pebble is not too heavy.